jimm/keymaster_objc/index.md

 KeyMaster lets you describe _songs_, which are lists of _patches_ that connect _instruments_.
-Those _connections_ can send program changes, set keyboard splits, transpose, and send volume or other controller changes.
+Those _connections_ can send program changes, set keyboard splits, transpose, filter messages and controllers, and send volume or other controller changes.

 _Chains_ let you organize songs into set lists for live performance or in the studio.